notconfusing/cocytus/README.md

 ## Launching

 + First steps
   + start up the redis server (If you're running on wikimedia labs this is already running on tools-redis.)
+If you're running your own, edit submit-cocytus.sh to point to it.

 + If you are using Sun Grid Engine or the like which is available on wikimedia labs:
-  + `bash submit-cocytus.sh` will start four workers on each of the main work queue and the failure queue; this is a sensible number to keep up with changes
+  + `bash submit-cocytus.sh` will start sixteen workers on each of the main work queue and the failure queue; this is a sensible number to keep up with changes
   + `bash killgrid.sh` will delete all the current users jobs which will stop the queue workers

 + If you want to manually manage the jobs instead of using the Grid Engine the flow goes like this (see `submit-cocytus.sh` for relevant job parameters: